ndesh26/ndesh26.github.io/_posts/2016-07-31-Implementing-Bicubic-Scaling-in-TGSI.md

 ```

 The one intriguing thing about the code is the number of temp registers I use to calculate the value this could be
 easily avoided, that's what I thought but when I tried reducing there were errors and artifacts in the output.
-Until
+Even
 now I don't know the exact reason for the artifacts but using many temp registers cleared the errors.

 Now we need to write the code for the bicubic interpolation which calls the above function 5 times.
 The toughest